Mountain biking in the Eastern Highlands during the first snow.

 The Cairnwell is often referred to as one of the most damaged Scottish mountains, caused by the ski developments and the telecom equipment.
 While I am all for clean, pristine natural areas, I didn't feel afflicted about this one.
 Considering the number of unspoiled mountains here, having one with a tower doesn't seem like that big of a disaster.
 Moreover, the building attached to it provides a nice shelter - a welcomed thing, as a fresh wind changed the sky from almost clear to overcast.

 Even with the shelter, it started to be cold after enjoying the views for a while.
-A signal to descent to the parking lot.
-While there's a dirt road going down, my plan was to find an alternative, something without the ice patches and more fun to ride.
+A signal to descend to the parking lot.
+While there's a dirt road going down, I planned to find an alternative, something without the ice patches and more fun to ride.

 When I passed one of the chairlifts, I noticed bike tracks starting there.
-Since the lift wasn't open for the public, it meant that these riders were either employees of the ski centre, or locals who knew them.
+Since the lift wasn't open to the public, it meant that these riders were either employees of the ski centre or locals who knew them.
 "Fantastic, they must've known a good way down," I thought, and turned to follow the tracks.
 Unfortunately, navigating by white traces on a white background, I lost them almost immediately.
 And before I knew it, the already steep slope was only getting steeper and steeper.
 "Ooooh, this was not the best decision," I sighed while gaining speed.
 "At least, the cold will keep the brakes from fading."
 Thankfully, it went all right.
 A bit of balancing later, the severity of the gradient declined, so I was able to stop and take a breath.
 While at it, I also took a picture.